nathanbutler/googletranslate/README.md

 # Google Translate repeater

-Using Drop Wizard Google Tranlsate API I am able to take a phrase and run it through the translator many times
+Using Drop Wizard Google Translate API I am able to take a phrase and run it through the translator many times It then read and returns json in languages.json and translate.json
 ## Getting Started

 ### Prerequisites